Silvester Ayuba James: Political career

 James was elected Member of Parliament for Nkhotakota Central, defeating several candidates in what was described by media as a notable electoral upset.
 His participation in national politics has been marked by outspoken positions on constitutional and governance issues.

 James has proposed various political reforms, including extending Malawi's general election cycle from five years to eight years.
 His comments on governance have attracted substantial national debate.
 He has frequently used media platforms to express views on political and social issues, including criticism of public finance management and national surveys.
 In early 2025, a social media post attributed to James called for harsh measures against street-connected children suspected of vandalism, including the use of lethal force.
 Child rights advocates and members of the public condemned the statement, leading to widespread debate and media scrutiny.

 In November 2025, James publicly stated in a television interview that the Malawi Congress Party (MCP) should not have been blamed for recent governance outcomes.
 He argued that government decisions had been driven by individuals close to President Lazarus Chakwera, including church-linked groups rather than by the party's leadership, asserting that MCP had not been the one running government recently.

+In February 2026, James renewed his criticism of party leadership and again called for the resignation of party president Lazarus Chakwera.
+In media remarks, he stated that if Chakwera were to continue leading the party into future elections, he should first undergo medical surgery.